Rodents

 Mouse over links for pictures; click for detail page.

-The group includes Britain's fastest declining mammal, the water vole, which is suffering from loss of habitat and predation by another introduced species, the american mink.
+The group includes Britain's fastest declining mammal, the water vole, which is suffering from loss of habitat and predation by american mink.
+Voles are vegetarian and the field vole is probably the most widespread of all the rodents.

-Another once-extinct mammal has also been reintroduced, namely the beaver, which is now well established at Spains Hall Estate near Finchingfield.
-Other introductions can be expected as the beaver is now recognised for its contribution to flood management and wetland habitat restoration.
+The beaver is our largest rodent.
+Once extinct, it has recently been reintroduced, and is now well established at Spains Hall Estate near Finchingfield.
+Other introductions can be expected, as the beaver is now recognised for its contribution to flood management and wetland habitat restoration.

 © Gerald Downey